 Theoretical synthesis of social influences, including attitude formation, social and cognitive development, aggression, prosocial behavior, prejudice, conformity, culture and gender differences/influences, group processes and interpersonal attraction.
-Prerequisite: PSY 140 or SOC 231

 SOC 203 FIELD STUDIES (3 CR) (Same as CRJ 203)

 Only open to students who have reached sophomore level (26 or more credit hours), a minimum 2.5 GPA and permission of the department.
 An opportunity for students to work for one semester in a law enforcement agency.